pramnora/qb64/cryptography/rot13/README.md

 > A B C D E F G H I J K L M
 > N O P Q R S T U V W X Y Z

-...and, now, you are all set to do your 'encoding/decoding'...as the following example shows:
+...and, now, you are all set to do your 'encoding/decoding' process...as the following example shows:

 **Encode:** ABC = NOP

 **Decode:** NOP = ABC

+Of course, if you write a computer program...;
+then, the computer works much *faster* at doing both the 'encoding/decoding' process
+than would any human being who has to process it, manually, inside of their mind.

+**Encode:** Thisisasecretmessage = GUVFVFNFRPERGZRFFNTR
+**Decode:** GUVFVFNFRPERGZRFFNTR = THISISASECRETMESSAGE